- Private minibus

 We spend the night in the old citadel of Sighisoara in a 400 years old hotel, across the street from Dracula’s birth house.

 Sighisoara city tour.
-Sighisoara (UNESCO World Heritage Site) is one of the best preserved medieval towns in Europe, and most amazingly still inhabited up to this day.
-Check out the Clock Tower, the symbol landmark of Sighisoara, with it’s sophisticated clock mechanism .
-The top platform of the tower offers an bird’s eye view over the magnificent citadel
+Sighisoara (UNESCO World Heritage Site) is one of the best preserved medieval towns in Europe, and most amazingly still inhabited to this day.
+Check out the Clock Tower, the iconic landmark of Sighisoara, with its sophisticated clock mechanism.
+The top platform of the tower offers a bird’s eye view over the magnificent citadel

-On the highest part of the fortress we get to the Hill Church.
-This Lutheran church was stripped by it’s original catholic paintings during the reformation, but now thanks to the recent restoration, some of the old paintings have come back to life.
+On the highest part of the fortress, we get to the Hill Church.
+This Lutheran church was stripped of its original catholic paintings during the reformation, but now thanks to the recent restoration, some of the old paintings have come back to life.

 Visit The fortified Church of Biertan – a UNESCO World Heritage site.
 Biertan was the Evangelic Episcopal See for 300 years (1572 – 1867).
 The church holds an impressive door of the vestry, built in 1515, and awarded in 1900 at the Paris World Exhibition.

 In the evening we arrive in Hunedoara.
-Check out the superb Corvin Castle for an amazing night view, (check out the tour photos ;))
+Check out the superb Corvin Castle for a fantastic night view, (check out the tour photos ;))

 Overnight in Hunedoara 3*** Hotel

 Visit the Corvin Hunyad Castle – Among the most accomplished Gothic castles in Europe.
-The impressive size and architectural beauty sets it among Romania’s most precious monuments of medieval art.
+The impressive size and architectural beauty set it among Romania’s most precious monuments of medieval art.

-Arrive to Sibiu – probably the most vibrant city in Transylvania – the Cultural Capital of Europe in 2007.
+Arrive in Sibiu – probably the most vibrant city in Transylvania – the Cultural Capital of Europe in 2007.

-Sibiu City tour – Walk around the historic center of Sibiu to discover the superb “Large Square” surrounded by quaint pedestrian cobbled streets and centuries old houses.
-The Liars Bridge – the place where traitors (liars) used to be hanged from and.
+Sibiu City tour – Walk around the historical center of Sibiu to discover the superb “Large Square” surrounded by quaint pedestrian cobbled streets and centuries-old houses.
+The Liars Bridge – where traitors (liars) used to be hanged from and.
 According to the legend, the bridge should collapse if you lie while you are on the bridge

 Spend the night in Sibiu 3*** Hotel

-Traverse the Carpatian mountains on the Transfagarasan Highway – the most spectacular road in Romania, The breathtaking road was built in the 80’s by the communists, using over 4000 tons of dynamite in 4 years.
-Thousands of tourists come every year to drive though this magnificent landscape.
+Traverse the Carpathian mountains on the Transfagarasan Highway – the most spectacular road in Romania, The breathtaking road was built in the 80s by the communists, using over 4000 tons of dynamite in 4 years.
+Thousands of tourists come every year to drive through this magnificent landscape.

 * Please note that the road is only open from July 1 to October 31.
 If the Transfagarasan highway is closed we will take the Olt Valey alternative